berdjabrahamian/Auctions_Api/README.md

 #### How does it work

 ##### Create Product

+-  Admin creates a product
-1 - Admin creates a product -> the product must exist before it can be attached to the auction.
+-  Admin creates an auction by connecting it to a product

 ##### Create Auction
 1. Admin creates an auction by attaching to it a product that isnt assigned to an auction already.